minimum requirements for being accepted as a Volunteer into Teach and Learn

 Yes, you may extend your

-contract for one or two semesters at a time once you are in
+contract once you are in

 love welcoming back former TLG Volunteers!
 Volunteers whose contract ended